sagar-datta/galerie/README.md

 The design of this gallery is inspired by the specimen of Neue Helvetica shown in the [Helvetica Wikipedia page](https://upload.wikimedia.org/wikipedia/commons/2/28/HelveticaSpecimenCH.svg).
 Created in January 2008, this public domain specimen has influenced:

 - Typography: Heavy use of Helvetica font family
-- Color Palette: Clean, minimal colors based on the specimen
+- Colour Palette: Clean, minimal colours based on the specimen
-- Layout Structure: Grid-based organization reminiscent of type specimens
+- Layout Structure: Grid-based organisation reminiscent of type specimens
 - Visual Hierarchy: Clear, structured presentation of information

 This inspiration ties the gallery to the rich history of Swiss typography while providing a clean, modern presentation for photography.

 ## ✨ Features

-- **🖼️ Dynamic Image Gallery**: Responsive grid layout with modal view for detailed image viewing
+- **🖼️ Dynamic Image Gallery**: Responsive grid layout with advanced modal view for detailed image viewing
-- **🏃‍♂️ Cities Ticker**: Interactive horizontal ticker displaying available cities
+- **🏃‍♂️ Cities Ticker**: Interactive horizontal ticker with responsive animations and smooth transitions
-- **🏙️ City Selection**: Animated city selection with smooth transitions
+- **🏙️ City Selection**: Dynamic city selection with coordinate-based animations and map integration
-- **📱 Responsive Design**: Seamless experience across desktop and mobile devices
+- **📱 Responsive Design**: Adaptive layout with window size warnings and mobile optimisations
-- **🎞️ Image Loading**: Progressive image loading with blur-up effect
+- **🎞️ Image Loading**: Progressive image loading with blur-up effect and preloading system
-- **🗺️ Location Data**: Integration with Google Maps for location information
+- **🗺️ Location Data**: Rich location data integration with coordinates and mapping utilities
-- **📷 Image Metadata**: Display of associated image information (camera details, date taken, location)
+- **📷 Image Metadata**: Comprehensive metadata display with date formatting and gallery organisation

 ## 🛠️ Tech Stack

 - **⚛️ Framework**: React with TypeScript
 - **⚡ Build Tool**: Vite
+- **🎨 Styling**:
+  - Tailwind CSS for utility classes
-- **🎨 Styling**: Tailwind CSS with custom animations
+  - Custom CSS modules for complex animations
+  - Keyframe animations for smooth transitions
+  - Base style variables for consistent theming
-- **☁️ Image Hosting**: Cloudinary for optimized image delivery
+- **☁️ Image Hosting**: Cloudinary with progressive loading strategy
 - **🔍 Development**: ESLint for code quality
 - **🚀 Deployment**: GitHub Actions + GitHub Pages